ar5had/blockchain-nanodegree/projects/project_4_private_blockchain_notary_service/README.md

 Installing Node and NPM is pretty straightforward using the installer package available from the (Node.js® web site)[https://nodejs.org/en/].

 ### Configuring your project
-- Clone/Download the project and cd into the root folder
+- Clone/Download the project and cd into it

 - Install all dependencies via npm.
 ```
 npm install